 Our best balances are limited by the thermal noise (Brownian motion) in the torsion fiber.
 To achieve improved performance, we have built a new balance which is cooled to ~5 K by a pulse tube refrigerator and housed in multiple layers of magnetic and thermal shielding, including a layer of superconducting lead.
-Further development of noise reduction is ongoing.
+This torsion balance exhibited torque noise levels lower than room temperature thermal noise by a factor of about four.

 Relevent Publications: